gajis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7 Script that creates a file
 8 Script that writes into file ls_cwd_content the result of ls -la 21 Script that reverse its input
+12 Script that displays the 10 newest files in the current directory